Recent California Appellate Opinions in Sexual Harassment and Employment Law

 Johnson v.
 Ford Motor Company, Inc. (now superseded by the Supreme Court decision in Johnson v.
 Ford Motor Company)

 Bullock v.
 Phillip Morris, USA (opinion after remand from the California Supreme Court following the decision in Williams v.
 Phillip Morris; Vacates original opinion affirming a punitive damages ratio of 33-to-1 as stated in Bullock v.
-Phillip Morris, USA) - Plaintiff demonstrated entitlement to punitive damages based on clear and convincing conduct of eprehensible conduct, but trial court erred in refusing defendant's jury instruction that while jury could consider harm to others in determining reprehenisbility, it could not consider harm to others in setting the amount of the award necessary to punish defendant.
+Phillip Morris, USA) - Plaintiff demonstrated entitlement to punitive damages based on clear and convincing conduct of reprehensible conduct, but trial court erred in refusing defendant's jury instruction that while jury could consider harm to others in determining reprehensibility, it could not consider harm to others in setting the amount of the award necessary to punish defendant.

 Wysinger v.
 Automobile Club of Southern California - In FEHA disability case, $1 million punitive damages award not disproportionate to $280,000 compensatory award.